emmanuel2406/2026-NVIDIA/team-submissions/AI_REPORT-template.md

 ## Win — AI Saved Us Hours

-**What happened**
+### What happened
 We used an AI coding agent to help implement GPU-accelerated components for both the quantum (CUDA-Q) and classical (Memetic Tabu Search) parts of the system.
-Writing and debugging these components manually would have taken many hours.
+These components involved nontrivial parallelism, batching, and memory layout decisions, and writing them from scratch would have taken many hours.

-**Why it worked**
+### Why it worked
-We did not ask the AI to “solve the problem end-to-end.”
-Instead, we:
+We learned early that AI performs best when it is **guided, not trusted blindly**.
+Instead of asking the AI to solve the entire problem, we:
-- scoped tasks narrowly (one file or function at a time),
+- scoped tasks very narrowly (one file or one function at a time),
-- provided explicit constraints (GPU batching, shallow circuits, no unsupported APIs),
+- provided explicit constraints (GPU batching only, shallow circuits, no unsupported CUDA-Q APIs),
-- and gave the AI existing code structure to follow.
+- and gave the AI existing code structure and naming conventions to follow.

-**Result**
+This reduced ambiguity and forced the AI to work within the same engineering constraints we were using ourselves.

+### Result
 The AI helped us:
-- scaffold CUDA-Q circuits correctly,
+- scaffold CUDA-Q circuits that matched the official API,
-- convert CPU loops into batched GPU operations,
+- convert slow CPU loops into batched GPU kernels,
-- and refactor evaluation code efficiently.
+- and refactor evaluation code without changing correctness.

-This saved us multiple hours of development time and allowed us to focus on algorithm design rather than boilerplate.
+This saved us multiple hours of development time and allowed us to focus on algorithmic choices and system design rather than boilerplate implementation.

 ---

 ## Learn — Improving Our Prompting Strategy

-**Initial issue**
+### Initial issue
-Early prompts occasionally caused the AI to suggest APIs or functions that looked plausible but did not exist in CUDA-Q or CuPy.
+In early iterations, the AI occasionally suggested APIs or helper functions that looked correct but did not actually exist in CUDA-Q or CuPy.
+These suggestions were syntactically reasonable but failed at runtime.

-**What we changed**
-To reduce hallucinations, we:
-- created a `skills.md` file containing:
+### What we changed
+Rather than repeatedly correcting the AI, we changed our process:
-  - CUDA-Q API references,
+  - verified CUDA-Q API references,
-  - examples from official NVIDIA documentation,
+  - examples copied from official NVIDIA documentation,
-  - explicit constraints on unsupported features,
+  - explicit notes on unsupported features,
-- pasted error logs and stack traces directly into prompts,
+  - pasted compiler errors and stack traces directly into prompts,
-- required the AI to explain its approach before writing code.
+  - required the AI to explain *why* it chose a specific approach before writing code.

-**Outcome**
-With a bounded knowledge context, the AI’s suggestions became:
-- more conservative,
+This forced the AI to reason within a bounded, verified context.

+### Outcome
+After this change:
+- hallucinated APIs almost completely disappeared,
-- more accurate,
+- suggestions became more conservative and realistic,
-- easier to integrate.
+- integration time dropped significantly.

-This shifted the AI from a guessing assistant to a reliable pair programmer.
+The AI transitioned from a trial-and-error assistant into a reliable pair programmer.

 ---

 ## Fail — When AI Hallucinated (and How We Fixed It)

-**What failed**
+### What failed
-At one point, the AI proposed a quantum optimization routine that appeared correct but:
+At one point, the AI proposed a quantum optimization routine that appeared mathematically sound and produced low-energy solutions.
+However:
-- violated known LABS symmetries,
+- it violated known LABS symmetries,
-- and produced numerically good but physically invalid solutions.
+- and generated solutions that were numerically good but physically invalid.

+This was a subtle failure that would have been easy to miss if we only optimized for energy values.

-**How we caught it**
+### How we caught it
-We did not trust outputs blindly.
+We deliberately built verification into our workflow:
+- ran complement and reversal symmetry tests,
+- compared results against known golden answers from prior literature,
+- monitored consistency across repeated runs.

+These checks revealed inconsistencies that flagged the routine as incorrect.

+### How we fixed it
 We:
-- ran symmetry checks (complement and reversal),
-- compared energies against known golden answers,
-- identified inconsistencies early.

-**How we fixed it**
-- Removed the faulty routine,
+- removed the faulty routine entirely,
-- added explicit symmetry unit tests to prevent regressions,
+- added explicit symmetry unit tests so similar errors could not reappear,

-- updated prompts to require:
-  > “Explain how this approach respects LABS symmetries before coding.”
+This ensured correctness was enforced before performance.

+---

+## Additional Example — When We Chose Not to Use AI

+### The situation
+The AI suggested aggressively parallelizing parts of the Memetic Tabu Search control logic on the GPU.

+### Why we rejected it
+Although technically feasible, we recognized that:
+- tabu bookkeeping involves complex branching and state,
+- moving it to the GPU would increase implementation risk,
+- and the expected speedup was marginal compared to neighbor evaluation.

+### Our decision
+We kept high-level control logic on the CPU and focused GPU acceleration only on the true bottleneck: batched energy and autocorrelation evaluation.

+This decision reduced complexity, avoided bugs, and still captured most of the performance gains.

+---

+### Key takeaway
+Understanding the system well enough to say “no” was just as important as knowing when to say “yes.”